apnadkarni/blt/man/vector.rst

   updated or destroyed.

-  If your application needs to be notified when a vector changes, it can allocate a unique \fIclient identifier\fR for itself.
+  If your application needs to be notified when a vector changes, it can allocate a unique client identifier for itself.
 Using this identifier, you can then register a call-back to be made whenever the vector is updated or destroyed.
 By default, the call-backs are made at the next idle point.
 This can be changed to occur at the time the vector